Lip Blush Aftercare Routine - Day by Day

 If you experience intense swelling, an ice pack may help.
 If you experience any pain, check with your artist if you can take an Ibuprofen.

-The swelling should subside by day 2, and your lips will start peeling.
+The swelling should subside by day 2, and your lips might start peeling.

-Clean your lips after every meal – at least once a day – with a mild alcohol-free soap approved by your artist and warm water.
+Clean your lips after every meal with a mild alcohol-free soap approved by your artist and warm water.
 Do not rub and be very gentle.
 Make it quick and dry the lips by tapping them with a cotton pad or a clean towel.